Documentation

 1/2

-• "AI visibility benchmark" — a radar pitting your brand against top competitors across five metrics at once (mentions, position, recommendations, citations, sentiment).
-You instantly see where you lead and where competitors hold a clear advantage
+• "AI visibility benchmark" — a radar pitting your brand against the top competitors across five metrics at once: mentions, position, recommendations, citations, and sentiment.
+The shape reveals the imbalance — plenty of mentions but a domain that's barely cited, for example

 Tip